SR-HetGNN:Session-based Recommendation with Heterogeneous Graph Neural Network: Experiments and results

 \subsection{Ablation Experiment}

 To further verify the effectiveness of different components of SR-HetGNN, this paper compares SR-HetGNN with the following methods: \begin{itemize} \item The nodes of session type are ignored when building the heterogeneous graph (SR-HetGNN-S). \item The pre-embedding vectors generated by the deep walk algorithm are directly inputted to the attention layer.
-That is to say, the heterogeneous graph neural network is not used (SR HetGNN-Het). \end{itemize} The experimental results are shown in Table \ref{table5_3}.
-It can be seen from the table that the results of SR-hetGNN are the best, which indicates that these two components of SR-hetGNN have a positive impact on the recommendation results.
+That is to say, the heterogeneous graph neural network is not used (SR HetGNN-Het). \item Session embedding is generated by simple average of n item embeddings that constitute a session, which replaces attention network (SR HetGNN-Att). \end{itemize} The experimental results are shown in Table \ref{table5_3}.
+It can be seen from the table that the results of SR-hetGNN are the best, which indicates that these three components of SR-hetGNN have a positive impact on the recommendation results.
 Using session-type nodes enables the recommender system to capture the interdependence of items between different sessions.
+And attention network generates more expressive session embedding by combining global embedding and local embedding.
 At the same time, the heterogeneous graph neural network can aggregate the information of neighbor nodes and promote the development of the model.